alterNERDtive/VoiceAttack-profiles/docs/StreamAttack.md

 ### EDDI speech responder ###

-For the convenience of people that have not been using EDDI in the past, SpanshAttack will deactivate the speech responder automatically to not clutter them with unwanted TTS.
+For the convenience of people that have not been using EDDI in the past, StreamAttack will deactivate the speech responder automatically to not clutter them with unwanted TTS.

-If you are already an EDDI user and want to keep the default speech responder functionality, you will have to run the `enablespeechresponder` plugin function of the EDDI plugin from your profile’s startup command _after_ the `SpanshAttack.startup` command invocation.
+If you are already an EDDI user and want to keep the default speech responder functionality, you will have to run the `enablespeechresponder` plugin function of the EDDI plugin from your profile’s startup command _after_ the `StreamAttack.startup` command invocation.

 In order to do that, choose “Other” → “Advanced” → “Execute an External Plugin Function”, choose the EDDI plugin and set the “Plugin Context” to